Christian ministries’ use of non-disclosure agreements has been scrutinized recently due to their misuse in covering up financial and sexual scandals.

 In John 12:4-8, we learn that Judas had access to the money collected, the identities of Jesus’ followers, and his travel plans.
-And he abused that trust by stealing, openly questioning the authority and decisions of Jesus, and finally breaking any sense of confidentiality by sharing information of when Jesus would be in the garden for the betrayal and illegal nighttime arrest.
+And he abused that trust by stealing, openly questioning the authority and decisions of Jesus, and finally breaking any sense of confidentiality by sharing information about when Jesus would be in the garden for the betrayal and illegal nighttime arrest.

 Some key takeaways from these three stories.

-It is interesting to note that Jesus’ verbal non-disclosure agreement with Peter, James, and John had a built-in release of information date.
+Interestingly, Jesus’ verbal non-disclosure agreement with Peter, James, and John had a built-in release of information date.

 Jesus knows what it is like to be hurt when others do not live up to their agreements.

 Agreements should include revoking clauses.
-For example, if a person is later arrested and charged for the same offense, the NDA should be revoked if the harmed person requests it.
+For example, if a person is later arrested and charged for the same offense, the NDA should be withdrawn if the harmed person requests it.
 This would allow them to testify and support other individuals with similar experiences.